Salmon chaos: Incident

-On March 16, a comedic news channel owned by the Internet forum CK101 posted to Facebook a picture of three identification cards of university students with the names "Liao Salmon", "Zhangjian Salmon", and "Liu Pinhan Handsome Salmon".
-The post quickly became viral on the Internet, leading to more people following suit and changing their names, intending to change them back after the promotion ended.
+On March 16, a comedic news channel, owned by the Internet forum CK101, posted to Facebook a picture of three identification cards with the names "Liao Salmon", "Zhangjian Salmon", and "Liu Pinhan Handsome Salmon".
+The post became viral, leading to more people following suit and changing their names, intending to change them back after the promotion ended.
 The record for longest name was repeatedly broken: it was first 36 characters, then 40 characters, then 50 characters.
-In a widely publicized story, a Taichung university student used his third and final name change into "Zhang Salmon Dream" and was horrified upon learning that it would be permanent.
+In a widely publicized story, a Taichung university student used his third and final name change into "Zhang Salmon Dream" (張鮭魚之夢) and was horrified upon learning that it would be permanent.
 Taichung's Civil Affairs Bureau indicated that he had only changed his name twice, and urged him to change it back.
 The Liberty Times reported that by March 19, at least 332 people changed their name for the event.

 Reactions

 Government officials and politicians condemned the name changes.
 Some employees at Household Registration Offices, which processes the name changes, reportedly tried to persuade applicants against changing their names, with varying degrees of success.
 Deputy Minister of the Interior Chen Tsung-yen remarked, "this kind of name change not only wastes time but causes unnecessary paperwork."

 The public's reaction to the name changes were generally negative.
 Multiple writers commented on a "split" in ethical values between older and younger generations.
 Criticism was also targeted against food waste generated during the craze, after images of people only eating the fish and leaving behind the rice surfaced online.
-After foreign news agencies reported on the story, multiple Taiwanese news outlets called the incident an "international embarrassment."
+After foreign news agencies reported on the story, multiple Taiwanese news outlets called the incident an "international embarrassment".

 Writer Nick Wang defended the name changes, saying that "there's nothing wrong with being greedy and saving money."